Apostol3/race_env/README.md

   --challenge           challenge mode with collisions
 ````

-Also you can launch in "manual" mode.
+Also you can launch race_env in the "manual" mode.
 To do this run `race_env.py` file.
 Controls - Arrow keys.
-Press Enter to restart environment.
+Press Enter to restart.

 ````
 usage: race_env.py [-h] [--challenge] [file]